For lesbian couples the road to motherhood is more possible today than ever

 What kind of fertility treatment to choose?

-There are four options when it comes to methods of insemination:
+There are three options when it comes to methods of insemination:

 If you have questions about fertility treatment with donor sperm you are welcome to contact Cryos International’s customer service: +45 8676 0699, firstname.lastname@example.org